+- (a) The commissioner of natural resources must appoint a Gas Production Technical Advisory Committee to develop recommendations according to paragraph (c).
+The commissioner may appoint representatives from the following entities to the technical advisory committee:

+- (1) the Pollution Control Agency;

-4.1 (2) the Environmental Quality Board;
+- (2) the Environmental Quality Board;

-- 4.2 (3) the Department of Health;
+- (3) the Department of Health;

-- 4.3 (4) the Department of Revenue;
+- (4) the Department of Revenue;

-- 4.4 (5) the University of Minnesota; and
+- (5) the University of Minnesota; and

-- 4.5 (6) federal agencies.
+- (6) federal agencies.

-- (b) A majority of the committee members must be from state agencies, and all members must have expertise in at least one of the following areas: environmental review; air quality; water quality; taxation; mine permitting; mineral, gas, or oil exploration and development; well construction; or other areas related to gas or oil production. - (c) The technical advisory committee must make recommendations to the commissioner relating to the production of gas and oil in the state to guide the creation of a temporary regulatory framework that will govern permitting before the rules authorized in Minnesota Statutes, section 93.514, are adopted.
+- (b) A majority of the committee members must be from state agencies, and all members must have expertise in at least one of the following areas: environmental review; air quality; water quality; taxation; mine permitting; mineral, gas, or oil exploration and development; well construction; or other areas related to gas or oil production.

+- (c) The technical advisory committee must make recommendations to the commissioner relating to the production of gas and oil in the state to guide the creation of a temporary regulatory framework that will govern permitting before the rules authorized in Minnesota Statutes, section 93.514, are adopted.
 The temporary framework must include recommendations on statutory and policy changes that govern permitting requirements and processes, financial assurance, taxation, boring monitoring and inspection protocols, environmental review, and other topics that provide for gas and oil production to be conducted in a manner that will reduce environmental impacts to the extent practicable, mitigate unavoidable impacts, and ensure that the production area is left in a condition that protects natural resources and minimizes the need for maintenance.
 The temporary framework must consider input from stakeholders and Tribes.

-Recommendations must include draft legislative language. - (d) By January 15, 2025, the commissioner must submit to the chairs and ranking minority members of the legislative committees and divisions with jurisdiction over environment recommendations for statutory and policy changes to facilitate gas and oil exploration and production in this state to support the issuance of temporary permits in a manner that benefits the people of Minnesota while adequately protecting the state's natural resources. - 4.27 (e) For purposes of this section, "gas" includes both hydrocarbon and nonhydrocarbon 4.28 gases.
-For purposes of this section, "Production" includes extraction and beneficiation from 4.29 consolidated or unconsolidated formations in the state.
+Recommendations must include draft legislative language. - (d) By January 15, 2025, the commissioner must submit to the chairs and ranking minority members of the legislative committees and divisions with jurisdiction over environment recommendations for statutory and policy changes to facilitate gas and oil exploration and production in this state and to support the issuance of temporary permits in a manner that benefits the people of Minnesota while adequately protecting the state's natural resources. - (e) For purposes of this section, "gas" includes both hydrocarbon and nonhydrocarbon gases.
+For purposes of this section, "production" includes extraction and beneficiation from consolidated or unconsolidated formations in the state.